 - Can not have assets of more than $ 110,892.60 (individually).

 - Can not have unsecured debts of more than $ 110,892.60 (individually).

 Things you should know:

 - A debtor who proposes a Debt Agreement commits an act of bankruptcy (however, the debtor is not bankrupt).
-A creditor can use this to apply to court to make the debtor bankrupt, if the proposal is not accepted by creditors.
+A creditor can use this to apply to the court to make the debtor bankrupt if the proposal is not accepted by creditors.

 - Information about your debt agreement, including your name, and some other details, will be recorded on the National Personal Insolvency Index (NPII) for a limited time.
 When the obligations of your debt agreement have been completed, the NPII notation will be removed, but no sooner than five years from the date the debt agreement commenced.

 - The ability of the debtor to obtain further credit is affected.
 Details may also appear on a credit reporting agency’s records for up to 5 years, or longer in some circumstances.
 However, if the proposal does not result in a debt agreement being entered, details of the proposal have to be removed from credit reporting agency records.

 - During the voting period, creditors cannot take debt recovery action or enforce a remedy against the debtor or the debtor’s property and must suspend deductions by garnishee on debtor’s income.

 - All unsecured creditors are bound by the Debt Agreement and are paid in proportion to the debts owed to them.